Hedvig Elisabeth Charlotte of Holstein-Gottorp: Life as Queen

 She described Désirée as "a French woman in every inch", who disliked and complained about everything which was not French, and "consequently, she is not liked."

 Bernadotte ordered the removal of everything reminding the Swedish people of the deposed royal family.
 Her Gustavian views made the anti-Gustavians direct the suspicions of Bernadotte to her, and she was obliged to stop her correspondence with the former Queen Frederica (1813), but her relationship with Bernadotte remained good.
 She supported his plan to conquer Norway, and became Queen of Norway in 1814.

 In 1816–1817, governor Baron Olof Rudolf Cederström attempted to implicate her in an alleged poison attempt against the life of the Crown Prince and his son.
 She had him questioned for slander, but this led to a break in the relationship with the Crown Prince, though it deepened her relation to Prince Oscar, who took her side in the affair.

 Upon the death of her spouse, she reportedly said that she would not be able to survive him.
 After her husband's funeral, a great conflict of some sort is reported to have taken place between the Dowager Queen and the new King.
-After a private dinner with the King, she withdrew to her room to write, and the very same night, she collapsed and died.
+After a private dinner with the King in June 1818, she withdrew to her room to write, and the very same night, she collapsed and died at the age of 59.

+For a long time she had suffered from occasional severe stomach pains.
+On June 19, she had dinner at Charles John's in Rosendal Palace and late at night she suffered from severe stomach cramps and died within a few hours.

+The last thing a chambermaid saw her do was sort letters and those she didn't want to preserve for posterity she threw into the fireplace.

 Legacy

+Hedvig Elisabeth Charlotte of Holstein-Gottorp's drawing of a young woman, taken from the sketchbook that was part of her diaries.